jhvanderschee/jekyllcodex/_posts/2019-09-22-speaking-at-jekyllconf2019.md

 title: Speaking at JekyllConf2019
 ---

 It has been an enormous honor to speak at JekyllConf2019.
-I got this nice reaction from the JekyllConf team.
-You can find my talk by clicking on the image above.
+I got a nice reaction from the JekyllConf team (see the tweet).
+You can find my talk by clicking on the image below.

 <p><img src="/uploads/joostvanderschee.jpg" onclick="window.open('https://www.youtube.com/embed/_x5GWpu2ing?autoplay=1&start=14067');" style="cursor: pointer;" /></p>